FeiLiuEM/GoldenDict_Dictionary_Google_Microsoft-Bing_Baidu/README.md

-# Goldendict online translate
+# GoldenDict Dictionary of online translators

-This is a method for goldendict using google, microsoft, and baidu translate online.
+This is a method for goldendict using Google, Microsoft/Bing, and Baidu translate online.

 ## 1 Google translate